Have you ever wondered if a Dutch oven is good for frying your favorite foods or if it is okay to deep fry in cast iron?

 Adjusting the temperature downwards should be made to compensate for that.

-Find out more about cooking oil that has been broken down here.
+Find out more about cooking oil that has been broken down.

-How to Fry in a Dutch Oven – 5 Vital Tips
+How to Fry and Deep Fry in a Dutch Oven – 5 Vital Tips

 More often than not, we would put it to you that anything lower than that will be better, given the thermal qualities of a cast-iron Dutch oven.